Success Story of Britannia: A Legacy of Trust and Innovation in Every Bite

 Britannia - Future Plans

-Britannia Industries Limited is a food company, which is engaged in the manufacture of Biscuits, Bread, Cakes, Rusk, and Dairy products including Cheese, Beverages, Milk and Yoghurt.
+Britannia Industries Limited is a food company, that is engaged in the manufacture of Biscuits, Bread, Cakes, Rusks, and Dairy products, including Cheese, Beverages, Milk, and Yoghurt.
 The Company operates through the Foods segment, which comprises bakery and dairy products.

-The Company's product brands under the biscuits' category include Good Day, Crackers, NutriChoice, Marie Gold, Tiger, Milk Bikis, Jim Jam + Treat, Bourbon, Little Hearts, Pure Magic and Nice Time.
-Its products under breads include Whole Wheat Breads, White Sandwich Breads and Bread Assortment.
-Its products under diary category include Cheese, Fresh Dairy and Accompaniments.
-Its products under the cakes' category include Bar Cakes, Veg Cakes, Chunk Cake, Nut & Raisin Romance, and Mufills.
-Its product under rusk category includes Premium Bake.
+The Company's product brands under the biscuits category include Good Day, Crackers, NutriChoice, Marie Gold, Tiger, Milk Bikis, Jim Jam + Treat, Bourbon, Little Hearts, Pure Magic, and Nice Time.
+Its products under bread include Whole Wheat Breads, White Sandwich Breads, and Bread Assortment.
+Its products under the dairy category include Cheese, Fresh Dairy, and Accompaniments.
+Its products under the cakes category include Bar Cakes, Veg Cakes, Chunk Cake, Nut & Raisin Romance, and Mufills.
+Its product under the rusk category includes Premium Bake.

 Britannia - Logo and its Meaning